-- 1. Select your server product from the list provided. - 2.
-From the HP Support page, select "Download drivers and software". - 3.
-From the "Download drivers and software page", select "Cross operating system (BIOS, Firmware, Diagnostics, etc)". - 4.
-Download the Offline Diagnostics and Utilities software.
+- Burn your own CD locally after downloading a master ISO image of the IPF Offline Diagnostics and Utilities CD from the following website: - 1.
+Select your server product from the list provided. - 2.
+From the HPE Support page, select "Download drivers and software". - 3.
+From the "Download drivers and software page", select "Cross operating system (BIOS, Firmware, Diagnostics, etc)".

+- 4. Download the Offline Diagnostics and Utilities software.
 Previous versions of the software might be listed along with the current (latest) version.
-Be sure to select the latest version.

-Alternatively, you can select the appropriate Offline Diagnostics and Utilities link under the Description heading on this web page.
+Be sure to select the latest version. - Alternatively, you can select the appropriate Offline Diagnostics and Utilities link under the Description heading on this web page.
 Then you can access the installation instructions and release notes as well as download the software.
-The README text file on the CD also includes information about how to install the software and update the firmware.

-5. Burn the full ISO image onto a blank CD, using a CD burner and suitable CD burning software.
+The README text file on the CD also includes information about how to install the software and update the firmware. - 5.
+Burn the full ISO image onto a blank CD, using a CD burner and suitable CD burning software.
 To complete the recording process, see the operating instructions provided by your CD burner software.
 The downloaded CD data is a single ISO image file.
 This image file must be burned directly to a CD exactly as is.
 This creates a dual-partition, bootable CD.

+9.23.3.
 Configuring and Booting FC Boot Device